DVAtors/Retro-Rat/README.md

 # DVAtors

-# 💾 RetroRat Market: The Ultimate Vintage Tech Time Machine
+# 💾 RetroRat: The Ultimate Vintage Tech Time Machine

 > **"Welcome to the grid."** >
 > Did you spend your childhood blowing into cartridges?
-Do you miss the heavy, satisfying *clack* of an old-school mechanical keyboard or the warm, analog hiss of a cassette tape? **RetroRat Market** isn't just an e-commerce platform; it's a comeback.
+Do you miss the warm, analog hiss of a cassette tape? **RetroRat Market** isn't just an e-commerce platform; it's a comeback.
 We are building the ultimate digital flea market for vintage tech, retro games, and analog media, all wrapped up in a glorious, pixel-perfect 90s desktop aesthetic.

 ---